 Let’s jump in!

-How to Create a Morning Routine That Works for You
+How to Create a Morning Routine Tailored to You

 I know what you’re thinking… “Um, Lindsey.. this is how to create a morning routine.”
-And I understand, but if you’re not a morning person or you’re busy in the morning and can’t fit it in, then why not work it in during the afternoon.
+And I hear you, but if you’re not a morning person or you’re busy in the morning and can’t fit it in, then why not work it in during the afternoon.

 The afternoon is usually when people are hitting that low energy slump, so this could be a great time for you to re-energize yourself and hit the refresh button with one of your practices.